Darkness Into Light

 This event has ended

-There are lots of ways to get involved.
-You can take part in a Darkness Into Light official walk, Take Part in Your Own Way, or you can create your own DIL Fundraiser by holding a bake sale, a car wash, a sponsored silence, a run, or a swim and fundraising with your family, friends and colleagues in your local area.
+There are many ways to get involved.
+Join an official Darkness Into Light walk or create your own DIL fundraiser—whether it’s a bake sale, a car wash, a sponsored silence, a run, or a swim.
+Rally your family, friends, and colleagues in your local area to make a difference.

 Join an Official Walk